The comma butterfly is a food generalist belonging to the family Nymphalidae. Species in the genus are commonly referred to as anglewing butterflies.

 Comma butterflies are identified by their prominent orange and dark brown / black wings.
-This one had a greenish coloured body.
+They can have a greenish coloured body.

 To reduce predation, both the larval and adult stages use protective camouflage.

 Larvae are coloured with brown and white specks are sometimes said to look like bird droppings.

 During the later stage of development, the larvae develop strong spines along their backs.